anpham6/squared-functions/README.md

 squared.saveAs("index.zip", {
     productionRelease: false || true || "/absolute/path/wwwroot/", // Ignore local url rewriting and load assets using absolute paths
     preserveCrossOrigin: false, // Ignore downloading a local copy of assets hosted on other domains
+    useOriginalHtmlPage: false, // May produce better results when using custom elements

     removeUnusedClasses: false, // CSS classes that can be removed in current state
     removeUnusedSelectors: false, // CSS selectors [:first-child] that can be removed in current state (not recommend for pages with forms [:valid] and active states [:hover])